 As well as considering the number of photos per listing, look at the quality of your photos and their order.
 Revitalise older listings to drive further engagements by rotating the photos and showcasing your property in a new light

 For more information on How to add photos to a listing, click here

 For more information on How to change the primary photo on a property listing, click here

 - Consider utilising premium features.
 Use the additional photos and the property highlights from Premium Listings to your advantage and make sure they are applied when the listing goes live for maximum exposure!

-Just like buyers, the first and second lockdowns led to many renters reassessing what their home is really worth and as a result in some areas, rented houses are proving more popular than rental flats.
+Just like buyers, many renters have been reassessing what their home is really worth and as a result in some areas, rented houses are proving more popular than rental flats.
 Zoopla’s data shows that the most popular key search terms are pets, gardens, balcony, garage and parking.
-Not only will the enhanced visual impact of a Premium Listing improve the number of search clicks, but calls to these features should in turn give you more applicants!
+Not only will the enhanced visual impact of Premium Listings improve the number of search clicks, but calls to these features should in turn give you more applicants!

 - Our user experience research shows that property seekers like to start off on the search results page looking at showcased photos and key features, as opposed to when they will later click through and view the property's Full description.
 With this in mind, ensure you are keeping your full descriptions focussed and snappy as to keep your audience engaged.
 Call out information which isn’t immediately visible rather than repeat the number of bedrooms for example.

 For existing listings, optimise your Full description by ensuring the accuracy and completeness of the property details